 Our members are journalists, painters, choreographers, sculptors, illustrators, songwriters, poets — just to mention a few of the creative fields we encompass.

 Throughout our history of 120-plus years, active NLAPW members such as Vinnie Ream, Eudora Welty, Pearl Buck, Eleanor Roosevelt, Amy Beach, and Carrie Jacobs Bond have illustrated how deep, strong, and meaningful the contribution of women’s voices, minds and hands are to the arts.

-Today, the NLAPW consists of 130 branches in 33 states, with 20 State Associations and 162 Members-at-Large.
-There are over 2,600 professional women artists, writers, composers, and choreographer members of the League, some in large cities such as New York, Atlanta, the San Francisco Bay area, and Honolulu, and others in rural areas, such as Vermont, the Dakotas and on the Big Island of Hawaii.
+Today, the NLAPW has 81 branches in 35 states and many members-at-large.
+There are over 1,600 professional women artists, writers, composers, and choreographer members of the League, some in large cities such as New York, Atlanta, the San Francisco Bay area, and Honolulu; and others in rural areas, such as Vermont, the Dakotas, and Hawaii.
 From Mississippi Delta public schools to Boca Raton women’s correctional facilities, from Hawaii’s Girls Court to after-school centers in Washington, D.C., Pen Women have experienced first-hand the personal enrichment that comes from arts engagement.

 The Pen Arts Building and Art Museum is a historic building, a house once occupied by Robert Todd Lincoln, President Lincoln’s oldest son.
 The art museum displays works by women artists through permanent and temporary art exhibits, and houses a library archiving the creative works of NLAPW members.
 The former mansion is a wonderful setting for concerts and recitals, educational seminars and publishing activities, all of which serve to promote women artists and their writer and composer colleagues.